Education

 Disabled Student Union

-The purpose of Disabled Student Union is to support disabled people, especially disabled Williams students, in any way insufficiently provided by the Office of Accessible Education or any other college resources.
-It provides a place for disabled community, accessible outreach, and self-advocacy.
+The purpose of Disabled Student Union is to support disabled people, especially disabled Williams students.
+It provides a place for the disabled community, accessible outreach, and self-advocacy.

 Divest Williams